Crystal Thermal Transport in Altermagnetic RuO2

 The ANE and ATHE have been investigated extensively in ferromagnets, and they are generally proportional to the spontaneous magnetization~\cite{Smith1911,Smith1921,Lee2004,Miyasato2007,Onoda2008,Onose2008, Shiomi2009,Shiomi2010}.
 The antiferromagnets (AFMs) are long presumed to have vanishing anomalous thermal transport due to vanishing macroscopic magnetization.
 However, this assumption has been challenged in certain noncollinear AFMs hosting nonvanishing flavors of spin chirality.
 For example, the ANE and ATHE are predicted theoretically and/or observed experimentally in coplanar noncollinear AFMs Mn$_{3}Y$ ($Y$ = Ge, Sn)~\cite{Ikhlas2017,XK-Li2017,GY-Guo2017,LC-Xu2020,Sugii2019} and Mn$_{3}X$N ($X$ = Ga, Zn, Ag, Ni)~\cite{XD-Zhou2020,XD-Zhou2019a}, where the vector spin chirality plays a crucial role~\cite{XD-Zhou2019a}.
 The ANE and ATHE are also found in noncoplanar AFMs or skyrmions~\cite{Shiomi2013,Hirschberger2020,H-Zhang2021,Owerre2017,YL-Lu2019}, in which the scalar spin chirality generates a real-space Berry phase of propagating electrons.
 The ANE and ATHE can emerge in noncoplanar magnets even without spin-orbit coupling (SOC), like the (quantum) topological Hall and topological magneto-optical effects~\cite{J-Zhou2016,Hanke2017,WX-Feng2020}.

-While the ANE and ATHE in noncollinear magnets were explored recently, much less is know about the effects in compensated collinear magnets.
-In conventional collinear AFMs, although the time-reversal symmetry $\mathcal{T}$ is broken, a combined symmetry $\mathcal{TS}$ ($\mathcal{S}$ is either lattice translation $\tau$ or spatial inversion $\mathcal{P}$) ensures time-reversal symmetric band structure and prohibits the ANE and ATHE [Fig.~\ref{fig1}(c)].
-Remarkably, an unconventional AHE has been recently observed in a family of compensated collinear antiferromagnets such as RuO$_2$~\cite{Smejkal2020,ZX-Feng2022}.
-The effect arising from the $\mathcal{TS}$ symmetry breaking due to the presence of nonmagnetic atoms [Fig.~\ref{fig1}(d)] was referred to as the crystal Hall effect~\cite{Smejkal2020} as it is triggered by the crystal time-reversal symmetry breaking.
-Later, based on rigorous spin symmetry analysis, it was recognized that RuO$_2$ is a representative of the third type of magnetism beyond ferromagnetism and antiferromagnetism~\cite{Smejkal2022b,Smejkal2022a}.
-This magnetic class is termed altermagnetism and it is characterized by the spin-polarization both in reciprocal and real spaces [Figs.~\ref{fig1}(e) and~\ref{fig1}(f)].
-The question thus stands whether crystal Hall effect in altermagnets gives rise to ``crystal" versions of thermal effects, originated in the non-trivial combination of spin and crystal symmetries.
+While the ANE and ATHE in noncollinear AFMs were explored in recent past, much less is known about their properties in collinear AFMs.
+Conventional collinear AFMs host time-reversal-like degenerate electronic bands through a combined $\mathcal{TS}$ symmetry ($\mathcal{S}$ being spatial inversion $\mathcal{P}$ or translation $\tau$, $\mathcal{T}$ being time-reversal), prohibiting ANE and ATHE [Fig.~\ref{fig1}(c)].
+The $\mathcal{TS}$ symmetry breaking by nonmagnetic atoms can have a drastic effect, as it e.g. activates the ``crystal" Hall effect in RuO$_2$~\cite{Smejkal2020,ZX-Feng2022} by the virtue of crystal time-reversal symmetry breaking.
+Respectively, from rigorous spin symmetry analysis, RuO$_2$ is recognized as a representative of a distinct flavour of magnetism beyond ferromagnetism and antiferromagnetism, termed altermagnetism~\cite{Smejkal2022b,Smejkal2022a}.
+Altermagnets are characterized by spin polarization in both reciprocal and real spaces~\cite{Smejkal2022b,Smejkal2022a,HY-Ma2021} [Figs.~\ref{fig1}(e) and~\ref{fig1}(f)].
+Thus, the question arises whether analogous ``crystal" thermal effects [Fig.~\ref{fig1}(d)] emerge in altermagnets due to a non-trivial interplay of spin and crystal symmetries.